 4.3.4 In assessing the impact of an advertisement or sign in terms of design quality and impact on amenity, the council will take into account all of the following matters:

-- the position of the advertisement/sign on the host building and its scale and size in relation to that building.
+- Position of advertisement/sign on the host building and its scale and size in relation to that building.
 Advertisements or signs should not obscure or damage existing architectural features.

-- the size, scale, dominance and siting of the advertisement/sign in relation to the scale and characteristics of the surrounding area.
+- Size, scale, dominance and siting of advertisement/sign in relation to the scale and characteristics of the surrounding area.

-- the design and materials of the advertisement/sign, or the structure containing the advertisement/sign, and its impact on the appearance of the building or land upon which it is to be sited.
+- Design and materials of advertisement/sign, or the structure containing the advertisement/sign, and its impact on the appearance of the building or land upon which it is to be sited.

-- in the case of a freestanding sign, the design and materials of the structure and its impact on the appearance and character of the area where it is to be located; and
+- For freestanding signs, the design and materials of the structure and its impact on the appearance and character of the area where it is to be located;

-- the impact of the advertisement/sign, including its size, scale and levels of illumination, on the amenities of people living nearby and the potential for light pollution.
+- Impact of advertisement/sign, including its size, scale and levels of illumination on amenities of people living nearby, on designated heritage assets and their settings and the potential for light pollution.

 4.4.1 A large number of advertisements or signs on a building or along a road can create clutter and be disruptive to the appearance and character of an area.
 When preparing designs for new signage or advertisements, the opportunity should be taken to rationalise the number of signs on a building or in an area and remove those which are redundant or excessive.